bbolker/mixedmodels-misc/stats_design.md

 ## evaluation in different environments

-- the R idiom of passing most parameters to a subsidiary function by changing the head of the function and evaluating it in the parent environment is sometimes fragile
+- the R idiom of passing most parameters to a subsidiary function by changing the head of the function and evaluating it in the parent environment is sometimes fragile.

 ## simulate methods